leishask/leishask.github.io/projects/project-3.md

 Overall, I acquired a leadership role on this project.
 I took the position of the "leader" role because I had a clear understanding of how a database is created and implemented in Microsoft Access.
 Essentially, I made the big decisions on the approach we should take and the materials we should utilize.

 With the theme we chose, I created and implemented the database tables and relationships.
 I created the ER Diagram of the database, the Microsoft Access database file, a running log for ideas and the task list, and took the lead on the presentation.
-I also retreived data of the Formula 1 drivers for the drivers table.
+I also retreived Formula 1 Racing data for the track, team and race tables.
 This project allowed me the opportunity to further experience a leadership role and implement a database that could be used in a real life situation.

 Here are the SQL Statements we used in our Microsoft Access database: